open-telemetry/opentelemetry.io/content/en/docs/languages/net/shim.md

-A [status](/docs/concepts/signals/traces/#span-status) can be set on a span, typically used to specify that a span has not completed successfully - `Status.Error`.
+A [status](/docs/concepts/signals/traces/#span-status) can be set on a span, typically used to specify that a span has not completed successfully - `StatusCode.Error`.
 In rare scenarios, you could override the `Error` status with `Ok`, but don't set `Ok` on successfully-completed spans.

 The status can be set at any time before the span is finished: